Protecting against the rise in home theft and burglary | News | Brit

 Understanding policies: what’s covered and when?

 Your clients should also consider the adequacy and detail of the sum insured.
 With values of luxury watches and other collectables having risen sharply in recent years, many items could be underinsured.
-In the event of a theft, this could result in a significant shortfall between the item’s current market value and what the policy pays out.
+In the event of a theft, this could result in a significant shortfall between the current replacement value and the agreed value on the policy schedule and the current cost to replace it.
 Ensuring valuations are both accurate and up to date is essential.
-For example, in one recent claim, a client’s stolen watch was successfully recovered through The Watch Register — the world’s largest database of lost and stolen timepieces.

 • Having an up to date valuation